jfo/muhblog/src/post/stdwrite.md

 Not so simple a program now, is it?
-Remember, these syscalls differ for each architecture, the compiler produces machine code based on what you're targeting, and I think that it is easy to forget how complicated that can become.
-This is _just one codepath_ for these calls based on my system!
-We're down here in inline assembly land!
+Remember, these syscalls differ for each architecture, the compiler produces machine code based on what you're targeting, so this is just one of many possible paths.
+I think that it is easy to forget how complicated that can become.
+We're down here in inline assembly land already!

-TODO: assembly program
+Assembly program
 ---------------------

 Let's come at this from a slightly different angle: bottom up.
 We know that the